careerbuilder/statistical-phrase-identifier/README.md

 http://localhost:8983/solr/spi/parse?q=darth vader obi wan kenobi anakin skywalker toad x men magneto professor xavier
 ```

-Prior to running `deploy/bin/load-data.sh` all terms would be seen as independent since there is no data from which to calculate statistically-likely phrases:
+Prior to running `deploy/bin/load-data.sh` all terms would be seen as independent since there is no data from which to calculate any statistically-likely phrases:
 ### Response (before loading data):
 ```
 {